 PAGES considers supporting scoping workshops intended to develop new working groups, under the Open Call category of meeting support.

-Please note: This form will time-out after two hours, so to avoid loss of data prepare your proposal offline using this template (MS Word) and copy-paste the text into the form.
+Please note: This form will time-out after one hour, so to avoid loss of data prepare your proposal offline using this template (MS Word) and copy-paste the text into the form.
 Upon sending, you will receive an email confirming the content of your application for your records.

 If you are a current working group applying for an extension, briefly explain the reasons why, plus list the group’s previous major achievements in the box above.
 (This field is ONLY for current working groups.
-Please keep as short as possible.
-Do not use if you are proposing a new working group.)
+Please keep it as short as possible.
+Do not answer this question if you are proposing a new working group.)

 Including the proposed position within PAGES' universe, i.e. its themes, integrative activities and engagement with stakeholders.
 Max.
 300 words.